-- Give a practical demonstration of the activity before you start. - Encourage use of visual signals between players.
+- Give a practical demonstration of the activity before you start. - Encourage the use of visual signals between participants.

-- Players could be seated when throwing and receiving object. - Reduce the size of the square so less movement and shorter passes are required.
+- Players could be seated when throwing and receiving the object. - Reduce the size of the square so less movement and shorter passes are required.